eatthepie/docs-v2/docs/security/open-source.md

 ## 🏗️ Immutable Smart Contracts

-The smart contracts, once deployed on the Ethereum blockchain, are non-upgradable.
+The smart contracts, once deployed are non-upgradable.
 This means:

 - 🛑 The core functionality cannot be altered
 - 🔒 Lottery rules are permanently set